 Your employees should embody your brand attributes.
 Train your staff to understand and deliver on the brand promise associated with these attributes.
 Encourage a company culture that aligns with your brand’s personality and values.

-Incorporating brand attributes into your branding strategy is an ongoing process.
+Incorporating clear brand attributes into your branding strategy is an ongoing process.

 It requires a clear understanding of your brand’s essence and continuous effort to ensure that every aspect of your brand aligns with the chosen attributes.